-This study combined neutron simulations with an analytical assessment of the directional specificity of epithermal neutrons, and the potential for directional measurements in environmental monitoring.
+480 This study combined neutron simulations with an analytical assessment of the directional specificity of epithermal neutrons, and the potential for directional measurements in environmental monitoring.

 The neutron simulations revealed the relatively low correspondence of incidence angle and angle to origin of the neutrons arriving at a CRNS-detector.
 This is a direct effect of the non-geometrical (i.e. not direct) path of the neutrons, being subject to multiple collisions.
-Consequently, the correlation of these angles gets lower with increasing distance of the origin (i.e. the location of its conversion to epithermal).
-Thus, blocking certain incidence angles of a sensor only yields a limited angular specificity: For the investigated geometries of a directional shielding as a half-open rectangular box, the directional contribution was in in the range of 60 to 80% for a target field-of-view of 180°.
-Moreover, this additional angular shielding reduced the overall count rates to about 30-40%.
-This fundamental limitation is inherent to measuring neutrons under environmental conditions and cannot be alleviated by detector design and influenced only marginally by design of the shielding.
+Consequently, the correlation of these angles gets lower with increasing distance of the origin (i.e. the

+485 location of its conversion to epithermal).
+Consequently, blocking certain incidence angles of a sensor only yields a limited angular specificity: For the investigated geometries of a directional shielding as a half-open rectangular box, the directional contribution was in in the range of 60 to 80 % for a target FOV of 180°.
+Moreover, this additional angular shielding reduced the overall count rates to about 30-40 %.